dfederm/dfederm.github.io/_posts/2020-12-13-debugging-msbuild.md

 Side note: by convention properties, items, and targets which are prefixed by an underscore should be considered "private".
 MSBuild doesn't have any true notion of scope or access modifiers, but it's an indication of an implementation detail in the build logic and may change behavior or even be removed in the future.
 Because of this, if you are writing your own custom build logic, you should not depend on "private" entities and instead look for the appropriate extension points.

-We can look up the value of `$(OutDir)` in a pretty striaghtforward way by looking at the properties for the project.
+We can look up the value of `$(OutDir)` in a pretty straightforward way by looking at the properties for the project.
 In this example, we see `OutDir = bin\Debug\net5.0\`.
 But how did that value come about?
-We can look ths up in the preprocess.
-After right-clicking the project, selecting preprocess, and doing a `ctrl+f` and looking for "`<OutDir`", we see this block of xml:
+We can look this up in the preprocess.
+After right-clicking the project, selecting preprocess, and doing a `ctrl+f` and looking for "`<OutDir`", we see this block of XML:

 ```xml
     <!-- Required for enabling Team Build for packaging app package-generating projects -->